longhorn/longhorn/docs/gke.md

 # Google Kubernetes Engine

+The user need to use `Ubuntu` as the OS on the node, instead of `Container-Optimized OS(default)`, since the latter doesn't support `open-iscsi` which is required by Longhorn.

 The configuration yaml will be slight different for Google Kubernetes Engine (GKE):

 1. GKE requires user to manually claim himself as cluster admin to enable RBAC.
 User need to execute following command before create the Longhorn system using yaml files.